AlanLuu/lox-go/README.md

     - `Float.toInt(float)`, which converts the specified float argument into an integer and returns that integer
     - `Float.toString(float)`, which returns the string representation of the specified float argument
 - Various methods to work with bigints and bigfloats are defined under built-in classes called `bigint` and `bigfloat` respectively, which are documented [here](./doc/bignum.md)
-- Various fields that correspond to string constants are defined under a built-in class called `String`, where the following fields are defined:
+- Various methods and fields that correspond to string constants and utility operations are defined under a built-in class called `String`, where the following methods and fields are defined:
     - `String.digits`, which is the string `"0123456789"`
     - `String.hexDigits`, which is the string `"0123456789abcdefABCDEF"`
     - `String.hexDigitsLower`, which is the string `"0123456789abcdef"`